madnight/awesome-category-theory/README.md

 * [On compositionality](https://julesh.com/2017/04/22/on-compositionality/) - Personal blog of Jules Hedges a mathematics and computer science researcher affiliated
 * [From design patterns to category theory](https://blog.ploeh.dk/2017/10/04/from-design-patterns-to-category-theory/) - ploeh blog by Mark Seeman is his professional blog, where he writes about programming, software development, and architecture
 * [The n-Category Cafe](https://golem.ph.utexas.edu/category/) - A group blog on math, physics and philosophy
+* [Elementary Introduction to Category Theory](https://elincath.blogspot.com/) - Elementary Introduction to Category Theory
+* [The Topos Lab](https://topos.site/tags/category-theory/) - The Topos Institute works to shape technology for public benefit by advancing sciences of connection and integration.
+Current research personnel includes Brendan Fong, John Baez and David Spivak
 ## Books

 * [Category Theory](https://amzn.to/2HAe42N) - This book offers an in-depth yet accessible introduction to category theory, targeting a diverse audience and covering essential concepts; the second edition includes expanded content, new sections, and additional exercises by Steve Awodey (2010)